Saturday, February 20, 2016

 Conflicts in Africa have taken thousands of children out of school as child-soldiers

-It is only a woman that can tell the pain she goes through during child delivery.
-Some women take rings off from finger to throw at husbands, because of the pain they go through during childbirth.
-After delivery, they take back the ring and put on the finger again.
+It is only a woman who can tell the pain she goes through during childbirth.
+Some women take rings off their fingers to throw at husbands because of the pain they go through during childbirth.
+After delivery, they take the ring back and put it on the finger again.

-Giving birth to a child isn’t easy, yet there are so many motherless and fatherless children roaming on the streets, especially in Third World Countries, including Africa.
+Giving birth to a child isn’t easy, yet there are so many motherless and fatherless children roaming the streets, especially in third-world countries, including Africa.

 If one does not really need a child, why should parents bring them into the world to suffer?
-Training and caring for children, in terms of feeding, clothing, education and health care, have never been a simple task.
+Training and caring for children, in terms of feeding, clothing, education, and health care, have never been simple tasks.

-It is better for parents to prevent an unwanted pregnancy than to give birth to a child to become a menace to society.
+Parents should prevent an unwanted pregnancy rather than give birth to a child to will become a menace to society.
 How can a child learn how to read when he or she is far from the classroom?

-The duty of bringing up a child is surely the toughest task in the world and quite frankly, it takes knowledge and wisdom to raise up a child.
+The duty of bringing up a child is surely the toughest task in the world, and quite frankly, it takes knowledge and wisdom to raise a child.